Posted January 25, 2018

 Employees are more worried about finances than they were just two to three years ago, reports Willis Towers Watson.
 Many are frustrated that they cannot get ahead financially.
 Often, they end up spending time at work worrying about how to meet financial commitments.
 Employers can build employee relationships, and increase productivity, by helping to resolve these concerns.
 Consider four ways employees can experience financial well-being.

 - Save money – Nearly 30 percent of employees surveyed have financial stress, with 81 percent indicating that they live paycheck to paycheck.
 In the past two years, at least 51 percent of employees suffered a significant financial event, often involving major medical expenses.
 Make it easy for employees to save by educating them about their options.
 Setting up an automatic deposit into a savings vehicle is one of the best ways to save.
+Employers also can invest company savings to assist employees with student loan payments.
+Learn more here.

 - Plan – Through financial well-being programs, employees learn that financial health is more than just saving money or building wealth.
 It’s about developing economic stability, so they have the freedom to live their dreams, such as purchasing a new vehicle, traveling or investing in a new business adventure.
 Search for “financial planning worksheets” on the internet, and look for free resources, too.